 Mobile shopping is convenient but still a bit trouble-making tool.
-For buyers, it can have some difficult requirements or technical issues can prevent completing of the transaction etc. For sellers in most cases is the unfinished purchase.
+For buyers, it can have some difficult requirements or technical issues that can prevent completing the transaction etc. For sellers in most cases is the unfinished purchase.
 That is the reason we have to study the effectiveness of an abandoned cart email in the internet retail industry.

 Barilliance research highlights the fact that the problem could be in the platform people use.
 The rate of abandoning the carts for desktop users is 73.1%, while for mobile users it is 85.6%.
 So we can conclude that mobile owners will more often leave their buying process unfinished.
 And as we know how overwhelming mobile devices are, we will more often face this issue.

 These letters are delivered to the clients who sent some product to their virtual shopping carts, however, did not complete the purchase.
 They are extremely effective when it comes to bringing back the buyers.
 SaleCycle report says that for about half of such emails are opened and for about 1/3 of them encourage the receiver to get back to the online shop.

 The thing is that customers usually leave their carts without intentions.
 The reasons can be different: site crash, timely session end, the complexity of the purchase process and many more.
 Many sellers underestimate this tactic, even the largest representatives of the market.
 However, you do not have to follow their example in this aspect.
 Learn the benefits of sending abandoned cart emails instead.

 Here are some general recommendations about sending such emails.
 They are aimed at teaching you to plan the correspondence in advance and deliver a few letters without looking annoying and needy.

 - Define the stage the buyer reached in the purchase process.
 You will be able to adjust your message to the customer when you know the reason the buying operation failed.
 Usually, it happens when the person misses some information, required for the shipping, or when your site shows the service fees.